HermanPeeren/dci-lab/hp-experiments/README.md

 using Roles and RolePlayers in a Context
 ====================================================
 My implementation differs from the "official" DCI implementation.
 I instantiate a Role, using a RolePlayer.
-It is *not* the original RolePlayer-object, temporary enhanced by role-methods, like is normally done in DCI, but a new object (instantiating the Role played by the RolePlayer).
+In my implementation objects in a context are *not* the original RolePlayer-objects, temporary enhanced by role-methods, like is normally done in DCI, but a new object (instantiating the Role played by the RolePlayer).
 For an actor will not be taken to court for murder when having played Macbeth.
 Neither is the Macbeth-role responsible for this low deed: the Role is just an abstraction, a class, not a concrete object.
 I will try to show why my implementation is better, but to avoid confusion: **this is not DCI!**

 I just call this:
 contextual encapsulation
 ------------------------
 Which describes what I am doing.
-Maybe even more clear than "Data-Context-Interaction".
+Maybe as label even more clear than "Data-Context-Interaction".
 I use an instantiation of a Role, in which a concrete RolePlayer is injected.
 In the official DCI this is called a "wrapper" and seen as wrong, as it would lead to "object schizophrenia".
+However, in my implementation of the Dijkstra algorithm with a context, seen as an "oracle", I didn't experience that schizophrenic problem...

 See (recurring) discussions about this on the DCI-mailinglist, a.o:
 * PHP wrapper-based implementation that allows nested, recursive contexts: https://groups.google.com/forum/#!topic/object-composition/g4BMSdluuC8